SCAIL: Towards Studio-Grade Character Animation via In-Context Learning of 3D-Consistent Pose Representations: Method

-\textbf{Data Source.} Our dataset is composed of three primary data sources: (1) samples retrieved from our internal base model training data and other downstream tasks, (2) a large collection of high-resolution dance videos from Bilibili and YouTube, and (3) additional sports videos such as gymnastics and figure skating.
-To ensure diversity, we maintain a certain proportion of stylized content, including 3D and 2D animations from source (1), as well as MMD and Live2D animations from source (2).
+\textbf{Pose Extraction.} We adopt ~\cite{nlfpose} for 3D keypoints extraction.
+However, the default extraction pipeline often fails to detect correct limbs under occlusion, especially in multi-human interactions.
+To address so, we apply a segmentation-and-extraction approach to obtain reliable poses in human interactions.
+To be more specific, we employ Samurai~\cite{samurai} to track and split the mask of each character, generating multiple single-human video splits.
+Subsequently, 3D keypoints are extracted for each video that contain one main character.
+Finally, The 3D skeletons are represented as cylindrical segments in 3D space.
+Those cylindrical segments are then composed together in 3D space and rasterized on the 2D canvas.
+This procedure preserves inter-person occlusion relationships, benefiting from NLFPose’s accurate depth estimation.
+In practice, we find that our proposed multi-stage pipeline provides more accurate estimation than direct multi-person pose estimation methods like PromptHMR~\cite{PromptHMR}, especially in wild cases involving complex interaction.
+We follow the same extraction pipeline in inference.

-\textbf{Filtering and Pose Extraction Pipeline.} We develop a curated pipeline to construct a high-quality dataset for character animation.
-To meet the requirements for generating studio-grade character animation, we have established the following criteria for data filtering: (1) the character should be the primary focus of each frame, (2) the person should exhibit explicit motion, and (3) the pose should be visually complete, covering either the upper body or the full body.
+\textbf{Data Curation.} To meet the requirements for generating studio-grade character animation, we have established the following criteria for data filtering: (1) the character should be the primary focus of each frame, (2) the person should exhibit explicit motion, and (3) the pose should be visually complete, covering either the upper body or the full body.
 We first detect human presence using YOLO~\cite{yolo} and discard clips where characters are not the main subjects.
 Next, 2D keypoints are extracted using DWPose~\cite{DWPose}, retaining only half-body or full-body videos.
 After this stage, multi-person videos can be further separated based on the number of bounding boxes detected by YOLO~\cite{yolo}.
 We further employ a large language model~\cite{glm} to analyze captions, complementing the complex rule-based logic of multi-person motion bounding box checking.
-For multi-person videos, we employ Samurai~\cite{samurai} to track and split the mask of each character, generating multiple single-human video splits.
-Subsequently, 3D keypoints are extracted using NLFPose~\cite{nlfpose} for each video that contain one main character.
-To meet the motion criteria, we compute the \textit{motion speed} from the estimated 3D keypoints and discard samples with limited motion, resulting in a clean and motion-rich training set.
+To compel the model to learn from complex motion dependencies, we compute the \textit{motion speed} from the estimated 3D keypoints and discard samples with limited motion, resulting in a clean and motion-rich training set.
 The \textit{motion speed} $v$ is calculated as:

 where j refers to the joints in the screen and $\bar{\text{J}}_t = \text{J}_t - \text{J}_t^{root}$ denotes the 3D human joint positions relative to the body center at frame $t$.